-We offer free support anyone over 13 who has been affected by any form of sexual violence.
+We offer free support anyone aged 13 and over who has been affected by any form of sexual violence.
 We work across the whole Forth Valley area of Clackmannanshire, Falkirk and Stirlingshire.

 Our support service is open to survivors of all genders.
 We offer women only space to survivors who feel uncomfortable around men, and we will ask you about this at your initial appointment.

 We can support you if you have experienced sexual violence at any time in your life.
 Sometimes it can take time to be able to talk about what happened, or even to recognise that what you experienced was abuse.
 We are here for you whether you experienced sexual violence a few days ago, or many decades ago.

 Sometimes young people can be concerned that we will want to speak to their parents, or share information without their permission.
 Young people are welcome to contact our service independently, and the only time we would have to do this is if we think you are currently in any danger and where possible we would discuss this with you first, and involve you as much as possible.